 With 85% of projects currently using SwiftUI and almost all new features on these projects being implemented using SwiftUI, our workshop achieved its objectives.
 The time spent on careful planning, lectures, and homework reviews was well worth the transformative results.

-Implementing new technology in an organization doesn’t have to be hard
+Implementing a new technology in an organization doesn’t have to be hard

 Our journey demonstrates that a well-organized, adaptable, and engaging workshop can bridge the gap between old and new technologies within a team.
 Embrace change, empower your team, and witness the transformation.